-Repair (or note) if: Out-of-Service if: Switch is not clearly labeled or not of an alternate color.
+Inspection Procedures: Repair (or note) if: Out-of-Service if: c.
+Noise Abatement Switch (Required on buses manufactured since 2002) Inspect for proper operation.
+Switch must deactivate all non-safety-essential noise-making equipment.
+Switch is not clearly labeled or not of an alternate color.
 Switch/System does not work or does not deactivate required items such as AM/FM radio and CD player, heaters, defrosters, fans and air conditioners.
-Switch/System deactivates safety-essential items such as windshield wipers and lighting systems.
+Switch/System deactivates safety-essential items such as windshield wipers and lighting systems. d.
+Neutral Safety Switch Check to determine that automatic transmission bus has a functional neutral safety switch that will allow the starter to operate only in park or neutral.
 The starter will engage when automatic transmission is in any gear other than park or neutral.
-Switch is not clearly labeled or not of an